Zolske/42_cursus03_push_swap/04_cursus/minishell/doc/subject.md

 #### 1.07 exit
 > Terminates a script or process (minishell).
 - no options
-- ends the minishell, passing an intiger determens the staus code of the terminated process *e.g.*
+- ends the minishell, passing an integer determents the status code of the terminated process *e.g.*
 `exit 3` *after run* `echo $?` *expected outcome* `3`

 ---
 ### 2. Simple Commands
 Absolute path or relative path, with or without options and arguments.